pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 of domination of the nation's scholars by Federal employment, project allocation, and the power of money<q>.'
 When the prevailing culture is *publish or perish*, the temptation is great to cater to the fashionable, rather than to follow dreams to explore uncharted territories.
 The chance of discovering spectacular vistas have to be balanced with the risk of not winning that grant.
-The natural instinct to survive is strong and focuses achievements inward, instead of what the true motivation of scientific research should be: an outward expression of love for mankind and the world in which we live.
+The natural instinct to survive is strong and focuses achievements inward, instead of what the true motivation of scientific research should be: an outward expression of love for mankind and the world in which we live, or at least a passionate desire to *know*.
 Instead, researchers are forced to push research forward relentlessly, all the time pushing other researchers down in a selfish scramble to survive.

 <figure id="quote:institutionalization_chargaff" resource="#institutionalization_of_science" class="bq grab">
   <blockquote>